78 rpm Miscellaneous Record Labels

 For those of you in medical sales the following will be of interest.
 Below is a record that a salesperson would leave behind with a doctor if the doctor was unable to meet with the salesperson.
 On one side is the product details and the other is a classical music selection.
 Below the record is the front, inside and back of the jacket that holds the record.

-The following record (below) is from a two 12" record set of a radio announcement by Donald Nelson, president of the War Production Board.
+The following record (left) is from a two 12" record set of a radio announcement by Donald Nelson, president of the War Production Board.
 It is a call to companies and individuals to step up the pace of war production materials.
 The following excerpt is from Wikipedia about the WPD.
 This really belongs on the Victor page but because I wanted the space to write about it I've put it here.

 During World War II, the government needed to ensure that the armed forces and war industries received the resources for thier ever-growing need.
 The War Production Board (WPB) assumed that responsibility.
 The WPB decided which companies would convert from peacetime to wartime production and allocated raw materials to key industries.
 The WPB also organized nationwide drives to collect scrap iron, tin cans, paper, rags, and cooking fat for recycling into war goods.
 Across America, children scoured attics, cellars, garages, vacant lots, and back alleys looking for useful junk.
 During one five-month-long paper drive in Chicago, school children collected 36 million pounds of old paper, or about 65 pounds per child.